JinkalaAnitha/M3_Car-Wiper-Control_Util/1_Requirements/README.md

 |LLR_01 |Regulator         |Regulate the power supply to protect hardware circuit|Implemented|
 |LLR_02|ACC  Key           | The Red LED should be On|Implemented|
 |LLR_03|Lock Key           |The Red LED Should be Off|Implemented|

+## ADVANTAGES

+*   Low cost automation project.
+*   Free from wear adjustment.
+*   Less power consumption.
+*   Operating principle is very easy Installation is simple.
+*   It is possible to operate manually/automatically by providing On/Off switch

+## DISADVANTAGES

+*   The rain sensor based system functions when water falls on the sensor directly.
+*   The cost of overall system increases as additional components are needed along with rain sensor.
+*   In order to avoid false detection of rain, it requires rain sensors to take decision after few minutes

+## APPLICATIONS

+*   used to remove rain, snow, ice, washer fluid, water, and/or debris from a vehicle's front window.
+Almost all motor vehicles, including cars, trucks, buses, train locomotives, and watercraft with a cabin—and some aircraft—are equipped with one or more such wipers, which are usually a legal requirement.